 About me, Meg!

 Hi there, how are ya?
-My name is Meg, I am in my late twenties and currently reside in a small town in New Hampshire.
+My name is Meg, I am in my early 30’s and currently reside in a small town in New Hampshire.
 I am originally from Massachusetts and despite moving across the border I have not quite dropped my Mass accent.

 I am a runnah, a lovah (of all things cheesy) and an eatah.